mathigon/textbooks/content/fractals/content.md

 ---
 > id: real

-The plants at the begining of this chapter _look_ just like fractals, but it is clearly impossible to create _true_ fractals in real-life: if we keep repeating the same pattern over and over again, smaller and smaller, we would eventually get to cells, molecules or atoms which can no longer be divided.
+The plants at the beginning of this chapter _look_ just like fractals, but it is clearly impossible to create _true_ fractals in real-life.
+If we keep repeating the same pattern over and over again, smaller and smaller, we would eventually get to cells, molecules or atoms which can no longer be divided.